 Complete Understanding.
 This Agreement constitutes the final and complete agreement between the parties regarding the subject matter hereof, and supersedes any prior or contemporaneous communications, representations or agreements between the parties relating to the subject matter hereof.

-We serve the entire state of Indiana including the following localities: Marion County (Indianapolis); Boone County (Lebanon, Zionsville, Thorntown, and Whitestown); Hamilton County (Noblesville, Carmel, Fishers, and Westfield); Hancock County (Greenfield and New Palestine); Shelby County (Shelbyville); Johnson County (Franklin and Greenwood); Morgan County (Martinsville and Mooresville); Hendricks County (Danville, Avon, Brownsburg, and Plainfield); and Madison County (Anderson).View More
+We serve the entire state of Indiana including the following localities: Marion County (Indianapolis); Boone County (Lebanon, Zionsville, Thorntown, and Whitestown); Hamilton County (Noblesville, Carmel, Fishers, and Westfield); Hancock County (Greenfield and New Palestine); Shelby County (Shelbyville); Johnson County (Franklin and Greenwood); Morgan County (Martinsville and Mooresville); Hendricks County (Danville, Avon, Brownsburg, and Plainfield); Madison County (Anderson); and Marshall County (Plymouth).View More

 Please do not include any confidential or sensitive information in a contact form, text message, or voicemail.
 The contact form sends information by non-encrypted email, which is not secure.
 Submitting a contact form, sending a text message, making a phone call, or leaving a voicemail does not create an attorney-client relationship.